KateZ30/HTTPParser/README.md

 This is a parser for HTTP messages written in C. It parses both requests and responses.
 The parser is designed to be used in performance HTTP applications.
-It does not make any syscalls nor allocations, it does not buffer data, it can be interrupted at anytime.
+It does not make any syscalls ~~nor allocations~~, it does not buffer data, it can be interrupted at anytime.
 Depending on your architecture, it only requires about 40 bytes of data per message stream (in a web server that is per connection).